WangZhongDian/logging/README.en.md

 ```

 ### Logging filter
-> Support adding custom interceptors, currently with built-in substring interceptors
+> Support adding custom filters, currently with built-in substring filters
-> The function of an filter is to redirect intercepted logs to the filter's dedicated processor
+> The function of an filter is to redirect filtered logs to the filter's dedicated processor

 #### example
-Redirects intercepted logs to a dedicated file processor
+Redirects filtered logs to a dedicated file processor
 ```c
 #include "logging.h"
 #include <stdio.h>